doxylabs/gd011proj/README.md

-# UCI_HAR_Dataset Assignment
+# UCI HAR Dataset Assignment

-See also: [CodeBook](https://github.com/jrherrick/gd011proj/blob/master/CodeBook.md) for more information on the data.
-Take a look at [Assignment.md](https://github.com/jrherrick/gd011proj/blob/master/Assignment.md) for information on the assignment proper.
+See also: [CodeBook](https://github.com/jrherrick/gd011proj/blob/master/CodeBook.md) for more information on the data processing and output.

+Take a look at [Assignment.md](https://github.com/jrherrick/gd011proj/blob/master/Assignment.md) for information on the assignment details.

 ## Theory of Operation